eastgenomics/eggd_generate_solid_cancer_wgs_workbook/README.md

 -inextflow_pipeline_params="--file_path=dx://project-xxx:/xx/xxx" # file path where csv and html are located
 ```

 :triangular_flag_on_post: DNAnexus told me that the next released dxpy version will allow to specify the input URI with file ID in the config file.
-So, recommended to update the nextflow.config file with fileID URL once the new dxpy version is released so that it is not require to to specify them in the command line :triangular_flag_on_post:
+So, recommended to update the nextflow.config file with fileID URL once the new dxpy version is released so that it is not required to to specify them in the command line :triangular_flag_on_post: